 Another key component of the program is its flexibility.
 Course work is offered onsite, online and in blended formats so you can balance classes with full-time or part-time employment.

 The Tuition Assistance Scholarship (TAS) is available to help you pursue your bachelor's degree.
 Transfer students are also eligible for this scholarship.
-As a recipient of the TAS, you may also apply for additional financial assistance and competitive scholarships offered by the Department of Library and Information Sciences.
+As a recipient of the TAS, you may also apply for additional financial assistance and competitive scholarships offered by the Department of Information Science.
 More information is available at our website.

 The necessary course work required to earn your degree includes: